pendashteh/cleanux/README.md

 7. Remove Unused Packages and Configuration Files: This step removes unused packages and their associated configuration files.

-## Contributing
+# Credits

-Cleanux is an open-source project, and contributions are welcome.
-If you encounter any issues, have suggestions for improvements, or would like to contribute to the project, please visit the Cleanux GitHub repository.
+Cleanux is written entirely by ChatGPT 3.5.
+Including this README file.

 ## License

-Cleanux is released under the MIT License.
+Cleanux is released under GPL v3.